google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 Chrome code facilitates this testing by letting us override the source of network data to our local fuzzed inputs.

-Here is a snippet from the protobuf specification:
+Here is a snippet from our fuzzer protobuf specification:

 ```protobuf
 message Session {